Internal transients are created from within your home or given facility. They can be either "impulse" or "ringwave" type surges.

 These surges are probably the most overlooked and misdiagnosed power quality problem today.

-In short, the everyday operation of your own electrical equipment.
+In short, the everyday operation of your own electrical equipment is the cause.

 Abruptly changing the current flowing through an electrical circuit produces these surges.
 The simple act of switching on a light, motor, copy machine or other electrical device creates the abrupt change in current flow on the circuit.